Computer Science & Engineering

 E81 CSE 519T Advanced Machine Learning

 This course provides a close look at advanced machine learning algorithms, including their theoretical guarantees (computational learning theory) and tricks to make them work in practice.
 In addition, this course focuses on more specialized learning settings, including unsupervised learning, semi-supervised learning, domain adaptation, multi-task learning, structured prediction, metric learning, and learning of data representations.
 Learning approaches may include graphical models, non-parametric Bayesian statistics, and technical topics such as sampling, approximate inference, and non-linear function optimization.
 Mathematical maturity and general familiarity with machine learning are required.
-Prerequisites: CSE 511A, CSE 517A, and CSE 571A.
+Prerequisites: CSE 517A.

 Credit 3 units.
 EN: TU